dalenewman/Transformalize/README.md

 Transformalize may be setup as a service to run incrementals based on a cron expression (enabled by [Quartz.net](http://www.quartz-scheduler.net/)).

-### <a name="CHG"></a>Embracing Change
+### <a name="CHG"></a>Agile
 Usually, when you gather data from many sources, it's for something like a [data warehouse](https://en.wikipedia.org/wiki/Data_warehouse) or [search engine](https://en.wikipedia.org/wiki/Search_engine_(computing)).
-These support analysis, browsing, and/or searching the data.
+These support analysis, browsing, and/or searching.

-In business, when you present data to whomever is asking for it, they're first response is to ask for more or different data :-)

-Because this is the *nature of the beast*, Transformalize has an easy way to handle change:
+In business, when you present data to whomever is asking for it, they're first response is to ask for more or different data :-)  This is the *nature of the beast*, so you need to be able to add more and/or different data quickly.
+Transformalize has an easy way to handle change requests:

 1. Stop incremental processing
 1. Modify your configuration
 1. Re-process (initialize)
 1. Re-enable incremental processing

-The *transformalized* output is usually treated as disposable.
+*Transformalized* output is usually treated as disposable.
 It is routine to create and destroy it.

 ---